-This giant of a coin was struck at the New Orleans Mint and is the rarest date in the entire Indian Head series, with an original mintage of just 34,200 pieces.
+This giant old coin was struck at the New Orleans Mint and is the rarest date in the entire Indian Head series, with an original mintage of just 34,200 pieces.
 The 1909 $5 Indian was the first New Orleans Mint Half Eagle was the last gold coin struck at the southern facility, which ceased operations the same year.
 It is also the only 20th-century gold issue of any denomination to bear the distinct "O" mintmark, and it is the only New Orleans Mint delivery in the Indian Half Eagle series, placing it among the rarest coins ever struck by the United States Mint.

-The coin’s design is truly unique, compelling and unlike any other produced in the U.S. before or since.
+The coin’s design is truly unique, compelling, and unlike any other produced in the U.S. before or since.
 The images and inscriptions are incised, or sunken below the coin's surface, rather than raised.
 This innovative approach was a first for a modern coin and was championed by none other than President Theodore Roosevelt himself, who had taken a special interest in the country’s coinage and welcomed new ideas.
 This idea to recess the design came from a personal friend of the President, William Sturgis Bigelow, a Boston physician and art enthusiast.
 With Roosevelt’s blessing, he engaged the noted sculptor Bela Lyon Pratt to design the coinage in incuse relief.
-Pratt developed the now-historic design that pairs a realistic portrait of a Native American with an eagle in repose, resulting in one of the most desirable designs in American numismatics.
+Pratt developed the now-historic design that pairs a realistic portrait of a Native American with an eagle in repose, resulting in one of the most desirable designs in American coin collecting.

 1864 Liberty Head $20 Deep Cameo

-This Proof Strike coin represents a rarity of American numismatics history, and today, its market value far exceeds its $20 face value.
+This Proof Strike coin represents a rarity in American numismatics history, and today, its market value far exceeds its $20 face value.
 Struck during the Civil War, these coins were treasured for their 90% gold content and legal-tender value.
 Beyond being a Proof Strike (struck in small numbers and with highly polished fields), this specie commands the Deep Cameo designation, telling of its remarkably deep, dark, mirror-like quality.
 Only 50 of these coins were minted, but it is believed that fewer than a dozen of these coins remain in existence today.
 Breathtaking in appearance and highly scarce, it would be hard to overestimate the demand for such an elite specie.

 $4 Gold Stella

-The $4 Stella gold coin stands as one of the most famous, rare and coveted U.S. pattern coins to ever be minted.
-The coin, nicknamed “Stella” from the Latin for “star” for the five-pointed star on the reverse, was minted for a short period from 1879 to 1880 but never circulated.
+The $4 Stella gold coin stands as one of the most famous, rare, and coveted U.S. pattern coins to ever be minted.
+The valuable coin, nicknamed “Stella” from the Latin for “star” for the five-pointed star on the reverse, was minted for a short period from 1879 to 1880 but never circulated.
 It was created in two types with different obverse designs: Charles E. Barber's Flowing Hair type and George T. Morgan's Coiled Hair type.
 These rare beauties seldom make it to market for offering and reside in many famous collections.

-The Stellas were produced in an attempt to create a gold coin able to compete with coins traded in European markets, but the concept was inherently flawed.
-The U.S. already had $2.50, $3 and $5 coin denominations, and the $4 denomination did not exactly match any of its European competitors.
+The Stellas were produced in an attempt to create a gold coin able to compete with other circulated coins traded in European markets, but the concept was inherently flawed.
+The U.S. already had $2.50, $3, and $5 coin denominations, and the $4 denomination did not exactly match any of its European competitors.
 The plan for an international U.S. gold coin was ultimately struck down by Congress.
-The Stellas led to a small scandal in Washington and embarrassment for Congress, not only for its failure as a series, but also for some salacious rumors reported in newspapers of the day.
+The Stellas led to a small scandal in Washington and embarrassment for Congress, not only for its failure as a series but also for some salacious rumors reported in newspapers of the day.
 Despite the fact that no coin collector was able to obtain a Stella from the Mint, they were seen fashioned into necklaces around the necks of women working at Washington’s most famous brothels, implying the Congressmen who had ordered their striking may have given them as gifts.